The Incanda Story

 Incanda had humble beginnings.
 I grew up on a farm near Swellendam, in the Southern Cape and started the business directly after finishing my studies, selling “products” from the farm.
 This included porcupine quill and guinea fowl feather lampshades and some tanned Nguni cow skins.

 From the quills and feathers start, I gradually migrated into the tanning and selling of all kinds of game skin like Zebra and Springbok and also bovine (cow) leather.
 After the second or third client asked me if I don’t know of anybody who can do the actual upholstery, I said “Yes, we definitely can!” and with we, I was referring to the wonderful people I was about to recruit feverishly to help me with this new endeavour.
-So in December 2003, after lots of blood sweat and tears and obliterated stitching machines (too long story to tell here) we delivered our first two couches… from a double garage…luckily the summer holidays were upon us and we could recoup a bit before hitting 2004.
+So in December 2003, after lots of blood sweat and tears and obliterated stitching machines (too long story to tell here) we delivered our first two couches… from a double garage…and delivered it on a little Bantam bakkie…one couch at a time…luckily the summer holidays were upon us and we could recoup a bit before hitting 2004.
 “Yes, we definitely can!”

 - We started our own mini sawmill to get our wood for our frames cheaper (nah…didn’t work)